jslater89/shooting-sports-analyst/README-Elo.md

 expected percentage is greater than 100%?**
 The long version is too long for a FAQ, but the short version is that the rating points up for grabs for percent finishes are spread more evenly among all competitors than the rating points for place finishes.
-Put another way, to climb past a certain point, you'll need to start reliably beating your expected placement against strong competition.
+Put another way, to climb past a certain point, finishing well in percentage terms can only take you so far: eventually, you'll need to start winning outright to climb further.

 See the "percent vs. placement" header in the algorithm explainer section of this document for a somewhat deeper treatment.